12 Best User Feedback Plugins for WordPress in 2024

 2-way sync with project management tools

-Here’s how web agencies usually collect client feedback.
+Here’s how you usually collect client feedback.

 You send the client a link to the staging or live site and ask them to email their issues.
 Depending on the number of stakeholders involved, this could take hours, days, or even weeks.